SDs-GamerHouse/CrimeSnap-Congressional-App-Challenge-2023/README.md

 - The Face-Recognition library is a trained ML model to detect faces.
 It has a accuracy of 99.38% !!
 - Firebase is a cloud based platform created by Google that offers developers a range of tools and services to build and manage applications.
 It simplifies development by providing features like real time database, user authentication, and cloud storage.

+## Real World application of CrimiFace:
+- Webcam can be replaced with security camera footage.
+--CrimiFace can detect criminals and update information about their whereabouts in the real time database.
+-This can provide invaluable help to law enforcement by making their jobs easier and this world a better place.

 ## Sources:
 - Images used for the UI were taken and edited in Canva
 #### Test_Images were taken from google: